 |Collect Logs From|| |

 When you set up a Check Point event source, Security Analytics collects events from the current log file.
 Valid values are:

-If you choose Start of Log for this parameter value, you may collect a very large amount of data depending on how long the current log file has been collecting events.
-And, this option is effective only for the first collection session.
+If you choose "Beginning of Time" for this parameter value, you may collect a very large amount of data depending on how long the current log file has been collecting events.

 |Polling Interval|| |